×

 • When an affected region is touched, soreness and bruising are found.

-If the greater trochanteric pain syndrome is at its initial stage, it can be improved at home by just performing some regular exercises.
+If the trochanteric bursitis is at its initial stage, it can be improved at home by just performing some regular exercises.
+According to the randomised clinical trial, people who exercise reported a significant pain reduction associated with hip bursitis.
 Initially, keep the exercise duration short, but you can gradually increase the workout time.
 This will strengthen your hip and thigh muscles, stabilize your muscles, and protect them from injury.

 Lying leg circle: